jrmykolyn/midnight-mob/games/kill-team/house-rules/subfactions/death-guard.md

 ## Potential Subfactions
 - Corpsemakers: Rule focusing on negative modifiers when in cover.
 - Lords of Silence: Rule focusing on 'raider' lore.
-Possibly an addtional 'decisive move'.
+Possibly an additional 'decisive move'.
 - Mouldering Claw: Rule focusing on melee combat.
 Possibly an additional mortal wound on a roll of 6+.
-- Pox Mortis: Rule focusin on blight grenade lore.
+- Pox Mortis: Rule focus in on blight grenade lore.
 - Tainted Sons: Rule focusing on 'fixation' lore.
 Possibly hit and wound modifiers when targeting the same model.
-- Weeping Legion: Rule focusing on 'resiliance' lore.
+- Weeping Legion: Rule focusing on 'resilience' lore.
 Possibly an armour save modifier.